 IV.
-ANNUAL PROGRAM OUTCOMES (ASOs AND SSOs), ASSESSMENT AND IMPROVEMENTS Your program has established either Administrative Service Outcomes or Student Service
+ANNUAL PROGRAM OUTCOMES (ASOs AND SSOs), ASSESSMENT AND IMPROVEMENTS Your program has established either Administrative Service Outcomes or Student Service Outcomes.

-Your program has established either Administrative Service Outcomes or Student Service Outcomes.
 Those outcomes are assessed and tracked in the Course or Program Assessment Summary.
 Review CPAS documents for ASO or SSO assessment results for program outcomes.